 Unfortunately too often publishers find out about bad ad issues too late, often by browsing the site themselves or by frustrated users notifying them personally, trashing them on social media, or downrating them in the app store.

-Are publishers liable for scam and malware ads?
+Are publishers liable for scam ads?

 Regulators often see publishers as the legally responsible party for everything that happens on their site, including ads they host on it.

 The liability includes any landing pages their sites link out to, for example, landing pages linked to via the ads they host.
 Yet, there is no single law that defines what security measures all publishers in the world are required to implement to protect website visitors from inappropriate ads, or even a standard definition of what a bad ad is.